photoprism/photoprism-docs/docs/getting-started/docker.md

       -v ~/Pictures:/photoprism/originals \
       photoprism/photoprism
     ```

-The server port and app [config options](config-options.md) may be changed as needed.
+The server port and other [config options](config-options.md) can be changed as needed.
 If you provide no database server credentials, a SQLite database file will be created in the
 *storage* folder.